 Iowa Park is a somewhat small city located in the state of Texas.
 With a population of 6,344 people and three constituent neighborhoods, Iowa Park is the 302nd largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Iowa Park is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Iowa Park is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Iowa Park who work in healthcare (12.43%), sales jobs (11.79%), and office and administrative support (9.47%).

 Iowa Park is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Iowa Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Iowa Park residents report their race to be White, followed by Native American.
-Important ancestries of people in Iowa Park include German, English, Scottish, and French .
+Important ancestries of people in Iowa Park include Irish, English, Scottish, and French .

 The most common language spoken in Iowa Park is English.
 Other important languages spoken here include German and Spanish.